-The Bellunesi Dolomites National Park is a national park located in the province of Belluno, in the Veneto region of the Italian alps.
-The park was established in 1990 and covers an area of approximately 62 square miles.
-It’s home to a wide variety of flora and fauna, as well as some stunning landscapes.
+The Bellunesi Dolomites National Park is a national park in the province of Belluno, in the Veneto region of the Italian Alps.
+The park was established in 1990 and covered approximately 62 square miles.
+It’s home to a range of flora, fauna, and stunning landscapes.
 It’s one of the most-visited national parks in Italy, and it’s easy to see why!

 There are activities to do in the park, including hiking, mountain biking, and horseback riding.
-There are also a number of lakes and rivers in the park, so it’s a great place to cool off on a hot day.
+The park also has multiple lakes and rivers, so it’s a great place to cool off on a hot day.
 In the winter, you can find hundreds of miles of ski trails.
-And no matter what time of year you visit, you’re sure to be impressed by the stunning scenery.
+And no matter what time of year you visit, you will surely be impressed by the stunning scenery.

-If you’re looking for outdoorsy things to do in Italy, the Bellunesi Dolomites National Park is a great option.
-It’s one of Italy’s best national parks and features one of the most picturesque mountain ranges in Europe.
+If you seek outdoorsy things to do, the Bellunesi Dolomites National Park is an excellent choice.
+It’s one of Italy’s best national parks and features one of Europe’s most picturesque mountain ranges.